jgross18/VTT-Parser/README.md

 # VTT-Parser

 The VTT Parser allows you to insert a set of Zoom transcription files (.vtt) into the data folder and generate basic insights.
+The app will fail to topic model using only the included example VTT file, ensure you have replaced this with your own set of files.

 ## Installation